Graded Godan (5th dan) under Sensei Vebo 2019

-In 1984 Norman moved from Bradford to Oxford for work, after looking around and taking on a few jobs, Norman started his own window cleaning company.
-This move gave him time to concentrate more on his thirst for knowledge of karate.In 1985 the Oxford Shotokan Karate Club was born.
-Started in Long Hanborough and after a few years moved to Witney Leisure Centre, later moving to Woodgreen School, then on to Abingdon.
-At the opening of the Abingdon Tennis and Leisure Centre, in 2002, the Oxford Shotokan Karate Club took up residence.
+1985.
+The Oxford Shotokan Karate Club was born in Long Hanborough.
+After a few years the club moved to Witney Leisure Centre, later moving to Woodgreen School, then on to Abingdon.
+At the opening of the Abingdon Tennis and Leisure Centre, Audlett Drive, Abingdon in 2002, the Oxford Shotokan Karate Club took up residence.

-In 1987 and at the end of a very enjoyable sports initiation journey, Norman joined the Ryushinkan dojo, in Oxford (Aikido) under the watchful eye of Sensei Minoru Kanetsuka.
+1987.
+At the end of a very enjoyable sports initiation journey, Norman joined the Ryushinkan dojo, in Oxford (Aikido) under the watchful eye of Sensei Minoru Kanetsuka.
 Norman would train with Sensei Kanetsuka on a weekly basis for five years and sometimes on his weekend courses.
-When training on a Wednesday morning there were only a very few Aikido-ka turn up for practice, this was the start of REAL understanding of Martial arts and he cannot thank sensei enough for his guidance and true friendship in helping him develop his martial arts (Karate as well as Aikido).
+When training on a Wednesday morning there were only a very few Aikido-ka turn up for practice, this was the start of REAL understanding of Martial arts and he cannot thank sensei enough for his guidance and true friendship in helping him develop his martial arts (Karate as well as Aikido)

-Norman left the KUGB after twenty years training and in 1990 joined the English Shotokan Academy and followed the system of Sensei Kase.
+It was also this year that Norman left the KUGB after twenty years training and joined the English Shotokan Academy and followed the system of Sensei Kase.

-Norman and Son (Joe) doing a ‘Super’ clean at Sensei Funakoshi memorial, Kanakura, Japan
+Norman and Son (Joe) paying respect to Sensei Funakoshi’s memorial, Kanakura, Japan